The Cutie Re-Mark: Plot

-Part 2

 Twilight and Spike insist that they are not Changelings.
 A potion brewed by Zecora shows they come from a different reality, calming everyone down.
 Zecora takes them to a forest camp where they are hiding and explains that Queen Chrysalis took over Equestria after her attack on Canterlot was successful.
 Upon hearing this, Twilight explains the whole situation with Starlight.
 Suddenly, Chrysalis and her Changeling army attack the camp.
 Twilight and Spike immediately go back to the Cutie Map and return to the past, where Starlight is waiting for them.

-Now back in Cloudsdale, Twilight fights with Starlight in a magic battle, attracting Rainbow Dash and the bullies, preventing the Sonic Rainboom from happening again.
+Now back in Cloudsdale, Twilight fights with Starlight in a magic battle, attracting the attention of Rainbow Dash and the bullies, preventing the Sonic Rainboom from happening again.
 The portal pulls Twilight and Spike to the future for a third time.
 They land in a forest during nighttime, where they are chased to the Castle of the Two Sisters by timberwolves.
 In the castle, the duo meet Nightmare Moon, the evil alter-ego of Princess Luna, who returned after a thousand years of imprisonment, banishing Celestia to the moon and started ruling Equestria in eternal night, also having Rarity and Rainbow Dash working for her.

-After hearing their experience with time travel, Nightmare Moon demands to know how they did it, taking Spike hostage.
-Twilight takes her to the Cutie Map, unexpectedly frees Spike, and returns back to the past.
+After hearing of their experience with time travel, Nightmare Moon demands to know how they did it, taking Spike hostage.
+Twilight takes her to the Cutie Map, unexpectedly frees Spike, and returns to the past.
 Twilight and Spike repeatedly fail to stop Starlight from altering the past and are now trapped in a time loop, creating alternate versions of Equestria ruled by Lord Tirek, Discord and Flim and Flam.

 Twilight and Spike then forcibly take Starlight through the portal with them so she can see the consequences of her actions.
-This time, landing in a deserted wasteland.
+This time, they arrive in a deserted wasteland.
 Starlight refuses to believe them and shows them her own childhood, revealing that she lost touch with her friend Sunburst after he earned his cutie mark and left to study magic in Canterlot.
 This led her to believe that cutie marks ruin friendships.
-Back in Cloudsdale in the past, Starlight, desperate to prove her point, threatens to rip the time scroll in half, but Twilight convinces her to give friendship another chance and all three return to the unaltered present together.
-After consulting her friends, Twilight takes Starlight on as her student and her friends accept her as a friend as well.
+Back in Cloudsdale in the past, Starlight, desperate to prove her point, threatens to rip the time scroll in half, but Twilight convinces her to give friendship another chance, and all three return to the unaltered present together.
+After consulting with her friends, Twilight takes Starlight on as her student, and her friends accept her as a friend as well.